jeffcatania/cuddle-o-tron-cdk/README.md

 # Welcome to Pet Cuddle-o-tron CDK project

 This project is a Typescript CDK implementation of Adrian Cantrill's [aws-serverless-pet-cuddle-o-tron](https://github.com/acantril/learn-cantrill-io-labs/tree/master/aws-serverless-pet-cuddle-o-tron).
+If you are new to learning AWS, I cannot recommend his [Solution Architect Associate course](https://learn.cantrill.io/) enough.

 The purpose of this repo is to codify the skills that I've learned from the course, learn CDK, and serve as a template for similar architectures.